 Associated with both ends of the spectrum, whether just using presence or raw physicality, there’s another key skill for self defence practitioners to train and master.

 How you speak can be - as soon as your body language is supplemented with the sound of your spoken word - a decisive factor in whether your presence is a continued deterrent to potential violence or not.

-Your style, tone, pitch and volume of speaking can either confirm your appearance as a hard and difficult victim - or condemn you as a fake outward tough guy (or girl), but an inward easy picking to a hardened criminal or someone looking for an easy victim to bully.
+Your style, tone, pitch and volume of speaking can either confirm your appearance as a hard-to-get and difficult victim - or condemn you as a fake outwardly tough guy (or girl), but an inwardly easy roll-over to a hardened criminal or someone looking for a low-risk victim to bully into submission.

 For example, a high-pitch, frantic voice will have great difficulty in conveying authority, even if your body posture is that of a controlled and in-charge human being.

 A rapid-fire manner of speaking will not make you appear cool, calm and collected, however measured, calm and in-control you want to be perceived through your posture.